Skip to main content

 Charismatic Zone: Confirmed

-Both scores above the midpoint places me in the Charismatic Zone: perceived as simultaneously trustworthy and capable.
-This is the target zone for effective leaders and communicators.
+On a scale of −10 to +10, both scores are positive.
+Warmth at +6.36 and Confidence at +3.64 place me in the Charismatic Zone: perceived as simultaneously trustworthy and capable.
+This is the target profile for effective leaders and communicators.

 What the Asymmetry Means